raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

   //=> 1, 1, 1, 1, ...
 ```

-If our strawman is an enumeration of the denumerable sets of the natural numbers, than the enumeration `impossible(strawman)` must appear after a finite number of outputs.
+If our strawman is an enumeration of the denumerable sets of the natural numbers, than the enumeration `impossible(strawman)` must appear after a finite number of yields.
 Cantor's proof that it does not is as follows:

 Take _any_ natural number, `n`.
 Let's compare the `nth` element of `strawman` to `impossible(strawman)`.
 We know that the `nth` element of strawman has an `nth` element.
 And we know that the `nth` element of the `nth` element of `strawman` is not equal to the `nth` element of `impossible(strawman)`, because we constructed `impossible(strawman)` on that basis.